haykgrigo3/TimeCapsuleLLM/README.md

 </div>

 # TimeCapsule LLM
-An LLM trained only on data from certain time periods to reduce modern bias.
+A LLM trained only on data from certain time periods to reduce modern bias.

 Imagine if an AI model didnt just pretend to be historical but actually was.